snozza/node_blogger/README.md

 ### Introduction

 This was a mini novelty project to make an incredibly basic node blogging platform.
 The goal was actually to learn about routing and related node server functionalities without using any framework.
-To spice up the project a little, I wrote a little API wrapper for the International Chuck Norris DataBase.
+To spice up the project a little, I wrote a little API wrapper for the International Chuck Norris Database.
 This supplied a new chuck norris quote every 5 seconds via the use of the wrapper and an AJX request.

 ### Languages/Platforms/Tools